The 5th Local Stakeholder Workshop in Szombathely

 As one of the main outcomes of the LSW, a collection of ideas aimed at increasing environmental awareness and appreciation of local natural assets was brainstormed.
 Moving forward, the ABUD and the Municipality teams will work closely to analyze the feasibility of the most popular ideas and align them with the goals of the JUSTNature activation process.
 In the next phase, participants will be invited to collaborate on the detailed planning and execution of one selected idea, which the Municipality has committed to co-finance.

-The 5th Local Stakeholder Workshop demonstrated how collaboration between municipalities, local entrepreneurs, and community members can effectively address global challenges on a local scale.
+All in all, the 5th Local Stakeholder Workshop demonstrated how collaboration between municipalities, local entrepreneurs, and community members can effectively address global challenges on a local scale.
 By fostering partnerships and prioritizing green initiatives, Szombathely is setting a powerful example of how cities can adapt to climate change while enhancing the quality of life for its residents!